CLINICS & MASTERCLASSES

 Several times each season, the Chamber Music Society of Detroit is brings visiting artists and ensembles into area high schools to work directly with music students and their orchestra, band and choral directors.
 The format of these experiences varies, but often a visiting ensemble treats students to a brief inspiring performance of music from an upcoming concert on a CMSD series, followed by an intensive clinic - for large ensembles preparing for Band or Orchestra Festival, or individually/small groups preparing for Solo and Ensemble Competition.
 The students get a taste of work at the highest professional level, often transforming their playing in an instant.
 Past CMSD artists and ensembles participating in this work include the Cavani Quartet, Pacifica Quartet, Imani Winds, Shanghai Quartet, guitarist Celino Romero, American String Quartet, Classical Jam, Justin Hines, Aeolus Quartet, and more.

-Nov 1, 2017 - Masterclass at Wayne State University
+May 6-8, 2019 - Masterclass at Wayne State University and area High Schools

 In addition to appearing on the CMSDetroit’s Midtown Series in concert, the Quartet will give talks and workshops for various ensembles at Wayne State University and area high schools.